2025 Information

 PHOTOGRAPHY

-All photos must be mounted on bristol board with 1/2” border and taken by exhibitor
+All photos must be 4 X6 mounted on 5 X7 bristol board with 1/2” border and taken by exhibitor

 AGES 8 and under